-Currently, there are no social distancing mandates in the city of Providence.
+Currently, there are no social distancing mandates in the city of Minneapolis.
 However, we are asking that attendees be mindful of fellow attendees who may be less comfortable with close contact or sharing spaces.
 Attendees will have the option to add stickers to their badge to indicate their comfort level for close contact.
 We have also built out common and community spaces in the venue to allow attendees to spread out.

 We ask that all attendees respect the comfort level for close contact and touching of other attendees.
 The new business etiquette is to ask consent before shaking hands and to sanitize hands often.
-Please look for a personal space comfort sticker on fellow attendee badges as a cue for close contact and handshake preferences.

 If you were exposed to someone with COVID-19 you should follow the CDC’s recommendations for what to do if you were exposed.

 If you test positive for COVID-19 during the conference, please check with your health care provider to make sure your basic health and wellness needs are met.
 Please inform [email protected] of your situation.
 Follow CDC guidelines for precautions to prevent spreading it to others.